w3bdesign/dfweb-v4/README.md

 - React Hook Form with Typescript and Zod for efficient form handling and validation
 - Reusable GenericForm component for easy form creation and management
 - Error handling with react-error-boundary for improved user experience and easier debugging
-- AI-friendly repository documentation with automated updates
+- AI-friendly repository documentation with automated updates (Repomix with Github action workflow)

 ### Design